Web under local loads – Hand calculations

 Of course, I also did some intermediate results.
 You can see some of them below:

 As you can see critical force changes “fluidly” between a sway system (that would be 1 on the horizontal axis) and the non-sway system (theoretically a 5, basically on the right side of the chart).
-Changes in critical buckling force of course mean, that buckling length coefficient is changing as well, and this change can be seen below:
+Changes in critical buckling force of course mean, that the buckling length coefficient is changing as well, and this change can be seen below:

-However both of the values may seem a bit “abstract”, so I made a simple example and below you can see how capacity ratio changes.
+However both of the values may seem a bit “abstract”, so I made a simple example, and below you can see how the capacity ratio changes.
 This is for the purely compressed column in my frame, and in different systems, this will be different of course.
 But at least it is a good reference point:

-There are no outcomes for elements with deformation ratio smaller than 5.
-The compressive force was then higher than critical buckling load and it is non-designable.
+There are no outcomes for elements with a deformation ratio smaller than 5.
+The compressive force was then higher than the critical buckling load and it is non-designable.
 Also, note that the vertical axis starts from 0.8, not from 0.